zfc283/PotatoTrip/README.md

    dotnet ef database update
    ```

 9. After completing the steps above, open Visual Studio to run the project.
-Alternatively, you could also use
+Alternatively, you could use the

    ```bash
    dotnet run
    ```

-   in the project's root directory to run the project
+   command in the project's root directory